website-search

 ir_load_contextARead-onlyIdempotentInspect

 Load Lenny Zeltser's IR report writing context for local analysis.
 Returns expert guidelines for field completeness, incident identification, notification triggers, and writing quality.
-Your AI uses this context to analyze your incident notes locally—your notes are never sent to this server.
+Includes rating-sheet items (lens taxonomy plus the IR-specific Information sheet) as concrete reference points for grounded feedback.
+This server never requests your incident notes and instructs your AI to keep them local.
 Use detail_level to control response size: "minimal" (~2k tokens), "standard" (~5k tokens), or "comprehensive" (~11k tokens).

 | Name | Required | Description | Default |